 This is what I’m telling myself anyway.

-None of those are necessarily negative developments in my life, but for me it feels as if some of the major things that used to be stable and constant are now no longer quite so certain.
+None of those were necessarily negative developments in my life, but it definitely felt as if some of the major things that used to be stable and constant were now no longer quite so certain.

-The job thing is interesting.
-For the last 10 years I’ve worked in an in-house communications role for a large international bank.
-They decided to down-size their operations in London and were offering voluntary severance.
+The job thing was interesting.
+Having worked in an in-house communications role for a large international bank for over ten years, they decided to down-size their operations in London and were offering voluntary severance.
 I was ready for a new challenge and they needed to reduce head-count, so it was a win-win situation.

-Being single is slightly more complicated.
+Being single was slightly more complicated.
 When I was younger I struggled a bit with what a successful gay relationship would look like, if I’m honest I’m probably still struggling with that.
-What’s different now is that I’m feeling a bit more self-content and not worried so much about not being in a relationship.
+What’s different now is that I’m feeling a bit more self-content and not worried so much about not being in a relationship, but it’s hard to escape that background concern about what happens as you get older – the fear of growing old alone.

 It’s not difficult to accept that turning 40 is the point where you really start to question what you’re doing, where you’re going.
 Maybe it’s a bit more real because you have a lot of experience of life behind you.
 Here’s my five step plan to help me cope with my mid-life crisis.
 I’m making no assurances that it will be right for anyone else, but take from it what you will.